ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/ninjazan420/CVE-2025-60021-PoC-Apache-bRPC-Heap-Profiler-Command-Injection](https://github.com/ninjazan420/CVE-2025-60021-PoC-Apache-bRPC-Heap-Profiler-Command-Injection) :  ![starts](https://img.shields.io/github/stars/ninjazan420/CVE-2025-60021-PoC-Apache-bRPC-Heap-Profiler-Command-Injection.svg) ![forks](https://img.shields.io/github/forks/ninjazan420/CVE-2025-60021-PoC-Apache-bRPC-Heap-Profiler-Command-Injection.svg)

 ## CVE-2025-60013
- When a user attempts to initialize the rSeries FIPS module using a password with special shell metacharacters, the FIPS hardware security module (HSM) may fail to initialize.
+ When a highly-privileged, authenticated attacker attempts to initialize the rSeries FIPS module using a password with special shell metacharacters, arbitrary system commands may be executed, and the FIPS hardware security module (HSM) may fail to initialize.
+A successful exploit can allow the attacker to cross a security boundary.
 Note: Software versions which have reached End of Technical Support (EoTS) are not evaluated.